 For all the benefits that a newer best vintage record player can offer, there are a few things that will be missing in the whole package, especially for those more audiophile listeners used to the actual vintage record players from years of yore.

-You are, for example, not likely to find many (if any) of the various intricate extra parts that make older vintage record players such a valuable and sought after commodity in today’s day and age.
+You are, for example, not likely to find many (if any) of the various intricate extra parts that make older vintage record players such a valuable and sought-after commodity in today’s day and age.
 This includes tonearm weights and any other such extra that will be of use to those aiming to get the optimum possible sound from the record player.

-Some examples of the best vintage record player do allow you to change the stylus / needle cartridge, however, which can instantly reinvent the sound that you are receiving from the setup, whether this be through the inbuilt or external speakers.
-Many audiophiles would, in fact, recommend that you make changing the stylus cartridge a top priority, if you are indeed to choose a new vintage record player as your steed of choice with which to roam upon the wide open ranges of tone and tune.
+Some examples of the best vintage record player do allow you to change the stylus/needle cartridge, however, which can instantly reinvent the sound that you are receiving from the setup, whether this be through the inbuilt or external speakers.
+Many audiophiles would, in fact, recommend that you make changing the stylus cartridge a top priority if you are indeed to choose a new vintage record player as your steed of choice with which to roam upon the wide open ranges of tone and tune.

 Owing to the price point and the simplicity of these machinations, the inner mechanisms are likely to be primarily belt driven, as in years of yore.
-These kind of inner drives are best suited for the dampening of vibrations, the rubber of the belt doing an exemplary job of absorbing external shocks in an effort to reduce the amount transmitted to the record and the stylus.
+These kinds of inner drives are best suited for the dampening of vibrations, the rubber of the belt doing an exemplary job of absorbing external shocks in an effort to reduce the amount transmitted to the record and the stylus.

 Victrola Metropolitan Bluetooth Record Player

-Victrola have been in the best vintage record player game for almost as long as record players have existed at all.
+Victrola has been in the best vintage record player game for almost as long as record players have existed at all.
 They were major players in the advent of the gramophone at the very turn of the 20th century, so they are likely to be a brand on which you can hang your trust.

-The original Victor Talking Machine Company was the largest and most prestigious firm of its kind in the world at the time, on the very cutting edge of gramophonic and phonographic technology, though probably best known for its use of the iconic ‘His Master’s Voice’ trademark and the production, marketing and design of the popular ‘Victrola’ line of phonographs.
+The original Victor Talking Machine Company was the largest and most prestigious firm of its kind in the world at the time, on the very cutting edge of gramophonic and phonographic technology, though probably best known for its use of the iconic ‘His Master’s Voice’ trademark and the production, marketing, and design of the popular ‘Victrola’ line of phonographs.

 After its inception in 1901, Victor rapidly became the dominant recording company in America for over six decades, retaining its status after merging with the Radio Corporation of America in 1929 to become RCA Victor, the original side of the company continuing with the manufacture of phonographs, records, radios and other products.